CI/CD with Jenkins on Databricks

 Note

-This article covers Jenkins, which is neither provided nor supported by Databricks.
+This article covers Jenkins, which is developed by a third party.
 To contact the provider, see Jenkins Help.

 There are numerous CI/CD tools you can use to manage and run your CI/CD pipelines.
 This article illustrates how to use the Jenkins automation server.
 CI/CD is a design pattern, so the steps and stages outlined in this article should transfer with a few changes to the pipeline definition language in each tool.
 Furthermore, much of the code in this example pipeline runs standard Python code, which you can invoke in other tools.
 For an overview of CI/CD on Databricks, see What is CI/CD on Databricks?.